A warm welcome…

 Feel free to subscribe to e-mail updates (sidebar/menu) if you don’t want to miss any of my adventures!

 I was born in the seventies in Limburg, in the south of the Netherlands, but moved to Brussels in 1995, to study Latin & Greek at the VUB.
-So by now, I’m a Brusseleir d’adoption, quoi… I’m still dabbling in archaeology and Roman history, and even studying it, time and circumstances permitting, but not (yet) working in that field.
-I do teach though (introduction to Dutch), next to my day job in security.
+So by now, I’m a Brusseleir d’adoption, quoi… I’m still dabbling in archaeology and Roman history, time and circumstances permitting, but not (yet) working in that field.
+I do teach though (introduction to Dutch), next to my day job, well, actually night job, in security.

 After a short stint as a sea scout during my childhood, I rediscovered scouting as an adult, and became quite heavily involved in it.
 At some point I was even working for FOS Open Scouting, one of the Belgian scouting associations, and I also started volunteering with the Dutch Work Party at KISC, an international scout centre in Switzerland, perfectly combining my love for scouting and the mountains.